25-MDDN242/time-based-media-hayley-c/README.md

 translate(x + shakeX, y + shakeY); // daisy centre at (x, y)
 ```

 A design choice I have made is to include padding on the right and left sides of the canvas to create a square frame around the clock.
 Because of the smaller scale of the clock’s elements, the tighter framing reduces the empty space thus highlighting the clock itself.
-The padding was white to begin with but I later changed it to a light yello shade to make the clock more cohesive
+The padding was white to begin with but I later changed it to a light yello shade to make the clock more cohesive.
 <img src = "/assets/withoutPadding.png" alt = "Clock without padding" width = 600>
 <img src = "/assets/withPadding.png" alt = "Clock with padding" width = 600>
 <img src = "/assets/yellowPadding.png" alt = "Clock with padding" width = 600>